jvanbruegge/idp-futulog/report.md

 ## Impact

 To properly assess the impact of futuLog, the collected raw data was processed and analyzed.
 For this, this very report is a static HTML page that fetches that processed and anonymous data and uses client side JavaScript to visualize the data and make it interactive.
 In total, there were **$$numPeople$$** unique people that logged into one of the 5 offices at least once.
-Those people together have booked a slot in the office **$$numRegistrations$$** times on **$$numDays$$** different days.
+Those people together have booked a slot in the office **$$numRegistrations$$** times.

 ### Pairings of people

 The first analysis is how often individual pairs of people have met in the office.
 In the following visualization, the x-Axis shows how often a unique pair of two people have met in the office, the y-Axis shows how many such pairings exist (note the logarithmic scale).
 "Met" in this context means that they were at the same day in the same office.
 Looking at the graph we can see that **<span id="pairs_bars_max_y"></span> pairs** of two people have met **only once** in the office, while **<span id="pairs_bars_max_x_y_pairs"></span>** <span id="pairs_bars_have_plural">have</span> met **<span id="pairs_bars_max_x"></span>** times.

 <style>
-#pairs_bars_date {
+input[type="range"] {
   width: 100%;
 }
 .bar {